Muslim-friendly hotels in Japan with Tulu Tours

 Regarding omakase group tours

-Whether it’s one of our mixed or ladies-only tours, at Tulu Tours we always travel in small groups.
+Whether it’s one of our mixed or ladies-only tours, with Tulu Tours we always travel in small groups.
 The reason behind this is to ensure quality time and equal attention for all our guests, as well as to make sure we can all participate in immersive activities at the same time and stay at the same accommodation.

 Included in our group tour rate is a shared twin room, unless otherwise specified.
 This means you will stay with one other person of the same gender in one room.
 If you prefer sleeping alone, you can ask for a single room (there will be extra costs for this, which is stated in our trip outline).
 In case we stay at a Japanese-style accommodation (e.g. ryokan or minshuku), you might have to share the room with more people, as well as utilities such as toilet/shower.
 We only stay at Japanese-style accommodations when travelling with single-gender groups (all-female or all-male).